A noise reduction method for force measurements in water entry experiments based on the Ensemble Empirical Mode

-The relevant part of the signal is commonly referred to as just \emph{signal}, and in the present work it refers to the force exchanged between the actuator system and the fuselage, which primarily involve the inertia and the hydrodynamic loads.
-The recorded time series contain both the signal and the \emph{background noise}, or simply the \emph{noise}.
-It is worth noting that, just like the signal, in the present case the background noise is also non-stationary.
-In order to enable a correct interpretation of the measurements and to achieve correct estimates of the hydrodynamic loads generated during the impact with the water surface, it is clearly important to develop a strategy that allows to distinguish the signal from the noise.
-It is worth specifying that in the following, the quite recurring term ``denoise'' does not refer to a total noise suppression, but rather to a noise reduction.
+The relevant part of the signal is commonly referred to as just \emph{signal}, and in the present work it refers to the inertial and the hydrodynamic loads acting of the fuselage model during the water entry.
+The recorded time series contain both the signal and the \emph{background noise}, or simply the \emph{noise}, which, just like the signal, is also non-stationary.
+In order to enable a correct interpretation of the experimental measurements, a strategy allowing to distinguish between the signal and the noise components is essential.
+It is worth specifying that, due to the peculiarities of the experimental setup and of the specific test conditions, the noise cannot be completely removed from the physical data.
+As such, in the following the expression "denoise" has to be interpreted as a noise reduction rather than a noise suppression.

 Classical filtering techniques, such as the moving average or low-pass or band-stop filters, are based on the Fourier decomposition of the recorded signal and to the attenuation either of the highest frequency components or those in a predetermined frequency band.
-However, in water entry problems the force is generally characterized by steep rises and short-duration peaks (impulsive loads) \cite{vincent2018dynamics,tveitnes2008experimental,iafrati2015high, iafrati2016experimental} Such short-time features might be removed or significantly smoothed out by the application of a frequency-based approach.
-This is particularly evident when the noise is induced by structural vibrations, since it typically present a low frequency content.
-Hence, even if the noise frequency band is identified, the use of classical filtering techniques cannot be very effective.
+However, in water entry problems the force is generally characterized by steep rises and short-duration peaks (impulsive loads) \cite{vincent2018dynamics,tveitnes2008experimental,iafrati2015high, iafrati2016experimental}.
+Being the signal broad-banded in frequency, the sharp variations might be removed or significantly smoothed out by the application of a frequency-based approach.
+This is particularly evident when the noise is induced by structural vibrations, since it is generally characterized by a low frequency content and the use of a low-pass or a frequency band filter would strongly affect the frequency content of the signal.